telepresenceio/telepresence/docs/reference/developing.md

 $ ./environment-setup.sh $PROJECT $CLUSTER $ZONE
 $ ./build --manage-virtualenv
 ```
-You may want to activate the virtualenvenv (for the duration of your shell):
+You may want to activate the virtualenv (for the duration of your shell):

 ```console
 $ . virtualenv/bin/activate